Haritha1005/data_analyst_coursework_and_practice/Intro.md

 With a strong foundation in data visualization tools like Tableau and Power BI, as well as programming in Python, I am eager to transition into a more technical role, focusing on data-driven solutions to complex problems.

-For a closer look at my qualifications, click here to view my resume(https://docs.google.com/document/d/10EA7sotrKBrJ3U3u_Rd4CwFqobfCftq4/edit?usp=drive_link&ouid=114565268819556479133&rtpof=true&sd=true).
+For a closer look at my qualifications, click [here](https://docs.google.com/document/d/10EA7sotrKBrJ3U3u_Rd4CwFqobfCftq4/edit?usp=drive_link&ouid=114565268819556479133&rtpof=true&sd=true) to view my resume.

 ## Education